DPH is the art and science of improving the oral health of communities

 - Each resident is assigned an academic advisor to guide the resident’s curriculum

-- Didactic program offered via videoconference format
+- Didactic coursework offered via video tele-conference

-- Supervised field experiences (rotations) to public health agencies and organizations
+- Supervised field experiences (rotations) to public health agencies

 - Program graduates develop expertise in the oral health programs of community health centers